What is a reflection?

 This is an early method of incorporating reverb into a mix used long before the invention of emulators.
 It is achieved by mixing the output of a stereo pair (2 mics) in the room with the mic on the performance such that the balance can be blended to the engineer’s taste.
 This method of capturing reverb is most faithful to the complexity of naturally radiated sound.
 No emulator has the processing means to so accurately recreate the subtleties in the acoustics of a real room.
 It is, however, a limiting technique if the room recording is not sympathetic to the overall mix

-Spring reverb simulates long telephone line delays from the 1930’s.
+Spring reverb simulates long telephone line delays from the 1930s.
 It is an electromechanical device that uses a system of transducers and steel springs to create clones of the input.
 When vibrations hit the output, that signal is transduced as well as the parts of the vibration that are bouncing back and forth along the springs.
-The science behind spring reverb is more complex than this, but spring reverbs are perhaps the cheapest setup to manufacture.
+The science behind spring reverb is more complicated than this, but spring reverbs are perhaps the cheapest setup to manufacture.

 This advanced reverb unit analyses the response of a room based on a recording that was made in it using DSP technology.
 Many of these reverb units provide impulse responses recorded in famous spaces like the Sydney Opera House, event stadiums, cathedrals, and natural environments – but you can record and import your own samples.
 The analysis captures a number of different qualities in both the time and frequency domain of the response.
 This has been a revolutionary tool for the film and TV industry (since they can impose the ambiance of the filming location onto the audio post-production).

 A reverb chamber represents an enclosed space with several microphones.
 They can be of any size and shape.
 It can be built with any reflective type of material: concrete, wood, glass, tile…etc.